Exactly when is it safe to have sex after C-Section surgery?

 Some doctors may be more conservative recommending as long as 8 weeks before having sex.

-Do You Absolutely have to wait 6 weeks to have sex after your C-Section?
+Do You Absolutely have to wait 6 weeks to have sex after C-Section Surgery?

 Yes.
 However there are many women that don’t.
 In face some women have sex as soon as one week or even a few days after having their C-Section.

-Does that mean it’s OK to risk it and have sex sooner?
+Does that mean it’s OK to risk it and have sex after C-Section sooner?